GLChamika/NodeJs-app-deploy-on-AWS/README.md

-# Deploying a Node Js Application on AWS EC2  (Source code: verma-kunal)
+# Deploying a Node Js Application on AWS EC2

 ### Testing the project locally